SagarSDagdu/DuckChase/README.md

 A SwiftUI-based game where players tap ducks on a dynamic water surface.
 Features water ripple physics, haptic feedback, and increasing difficulty.

 ![Demo Video](assets/demo.gif)

+> [!TIP]
+> This project was developed through an iterative prompting and feedback cycle with Anthropic's Claude 3.5 Sonnet AI, specifically exploring its capabilities in UI design and complex geometry handling.
+The development process showcases effective AI collaboration in creating interactive iOS applications.

 ## Screenshots